hzha579/MSA-Phase-1/README.md

-# NZMSA-2023-Phase-1
+# NZMSA-2023-Phase-2
-contain code for practice of using GitHub
+contain code for phase 2 of the NZMSA phase 2
-Currently I am watching some video from Youtube channel.